Onfleet Alternatives: Top Delivery Management Platforms Compared

 - Complexity comes with custom pricing, so there's no public information about how much Bringg costs.
 But feedback we've heard privately from Bringg customers is that it can be expensive.

 - Bringg has poor route optimization capabilities.
-This can undermine the efficiency gains that are a big reason for implementing Bringg in the first place — and it’s the main reason Bringg users come to Routific.
+This can undermine the efficiency gains that are a big reason for implementing Bringg in the first place β and it's the main reason Bringg users come to Routific.

 - Users report a number of performance issues with the Bringg mobile driver app on the Google Play Store and the App Store.